dojo/docs/dojo/place.rst

 Place "before"
 --------------

-"before" places a node right before the reference node in the list of children of the reference node's parent.
+"before" places the node right before the reference node in the list of children of the reference node's parent.

 .. cv-compound::